TeddyZenebe/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+express.Router, express.jason()

 - [ ] Describe Middleware?

+Middleware functions are functions that have access to the request object ( req ), the response object ( res ), and the next function in the application's request-response cycle.
+They provides an easy way to add modularity to our code by building small functions that will be used in different CRUD operation

 - [ ] Describe a Resource?

+A resource is an object with a type, associated data, relationships to other resources, and a set of methods that operate on it.

 - [ ] What can the API return to help clients know if a request was successful?

+ a status code of 200 and and the required json data

 - [ ] How can we partition our application into sub-applications?

+  we need to create router (using express.Router() and server.use(sub-application path, the router)) for each different aplication

 ## Project Setup